nelkinda/gameoflife-kotlin/README.md

 * Immutable objects only.
   Only pure functions.
 * No variable reassignments (except for the Parser).
-* Started: No naked primitives, not followed through yet.
 * Short functions only.
-  Most functions are one line only.
+  Most functions are expression functions.
-  Exception: Some constructors are 2 lines, the Parser is big.
+  Exception: The Parser is big.
 * Domain-Specific Language:
   The symbol names are taken from the problem domain.
-  A point, for example, is constructed with `P(x, y)` instead of `new Point(x, y)`.
+  A point, for example, is constructed with `P(x, y)` instead of `Point(x, y)`.
   That makes the code shorter and easier to read.
 * Functional Core, Imperative Shell:
   The code is purely functional.